MechanicalRock/mechanicalrock.github.io/_posts/2022-10-18-hvr-and-hva.markdown

 Once the setup is complete, a connector can be added to your Fivetran account via the dashboard.

-### HVA Limitations and Drawbacks

-- Red-Haring Error Messages
-  As mention, some of the errors produced by HVA and even HVR's agent and Hub are not easily decipherable.
-Core file messages are often the output which will require you to search the internet for a solution.
-- Setup Not-for-Dummies
-  The above error messages also exacerbate the complex setup of HVA.
-The process is difficult for first-timers that lack networking, sysadmin and database knowledge.
-If you do find yourself running into issues do not hesitate to contact us!
-- Not configurable with an API
-  Unlike some of the more popular Fivetran connectors, HVA is not configurable with Fivetran's API as the agent-based approach to data replication demands a very manual setup.
-Mechanical Rock prioritises infrastructure as code for its many benefits and as such, the manual process involved with HVA, for us at least, is a drawback of the product.

-## Fivtran Oracle vs HVA Oracle vs HVR Oracle
+## Fivtran Oracle vs HVA Oracle vs HVR Oracle Example

-Every business has its nuances and why they want there data in cloud.
+Every business has its nuances and why they want their data in cloud.
 For this reason, Fivetran has three options, specifically for Oracle.
 They are as follows:

 | Feature                       | Fivetran Oracle    | HVA Oracle | HVR Oracle |
 | ----------------------------- | ------------------ | ---------- | ---------- |